Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers "N. C." Wyeth.

 January 6, 1979Karl Kuerner dies at age 80.
 Wyeth had created a final portrait of Karl during his illness, Spring, in 1978.

-June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980 was the first exhibition by a living American artist at the Royal Academy.
+June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980 is the first exhibition by a living American artist at the Royal Academy.

 December 2, 1980Temperas, Aquarelles, Drybrush, Dessins Galerie Claude Bernard, Paris December 2, 1980 – January 31, 1981.